LauWien/ece-teaching/README.md

-# Documentation of the teaching learning material by the Energy, Climate, and Environment Program (ECE)
+# Overview of the teaching & learning material by the ECE program

 Copyright (c) 2021 IIASA